manan-d8/KSV_E-Challan/SERVER_API/README.md

 python manage.py runserver <YOUR IP>:8000
 EX : python manage.py runserver 192.186.1.227:8000
 ```
-### note: it will take time to load When first time you Call Api.
+### NOTE : it will take time to load When first time you Call Api.